 2019 Student Tuition and Fees

-Note: Posted tuition rates are based on U-M Registrar's listing for LSA/Rackham students.
+Note: Posted tuition rates are based on 5 or 10 credits using the U-M Registrar's listing for LSA/Rackham students.
 Tuition rates for other schools may differ slightly.
 You are should confirm your tuition rate with the official schedule at the Office of the Registrar.

 |2019||Spring Half Term (5 Credits)**||Summer Half Term (10 Credits)|

 |Michigan Resident Tuition||

 |Registration & Fees||$82.10||$82.10||$82.10||$82.10|

 *Graduate tuition for 2019 is not available yet; these are 2018 tuition amounts.
 This will be updated when graduate tuition is posted.

 **Credit-adjusted tuition and Room & Board rates apply to Art in Nature, Intro Biology Lab, Intro Chemistry Lab and the Great Lakes Arts, Cultures, and Environments Program.

 L= freshmen and sophomores, U = juniors and seniors and guest (non-U-M) students.

 To apply for our our scholarships and financial assistance, please complete our Financial Aid Application (the same one that appears at the end of our Course Application).
 Once you have applied, UMBS staff reviews your applications and awards you scholarships from our various funds.